ShotaroKataoka/ls-Improved/README.md

-# ls-Improved: descriptive ls-command working on Python.
+# ls-Improved: descriptive ls-like-command working on Python.
 [![Downloads](https://pepy.tech/badge/ls-improved)](https://pepy.tech/project/ls-improved)
 ## What is it?
 **ls-Improved (lsi)** prints out a directory structure with its descriptions.